 MICHEL FOUCAULT, Of Other Spaces

-All scholars who have some interest in the humanistic study of spatial/placial concepts have probably already understood what I want to say: spatiophilia is here intended as the correlative expression or counterpart of ‘topophilia’, a well-known spatial term and concept since the ‘70s, when the Chinese-American geographer Yi-Fu Tuan, used it as the title of his fortunate, often-quoted book Topophilia (1974), to describe ‘the affective bond between people and place’.[4]
-The term topophilia was already used years before by Gaston Bachelard, in his Poetics of Space (1957, the first French edition), for which Tuan wrote a review in the Landscape Magazine (Autumn 1961, Volume 11, Issue 1); the same term was also used a few times, by the British-American poet W. H. Auden, in his introduction to the book of poems by Sir John Betjeman Slick but not Streamlined (1947).
-However, we can go back further to 1842 – the first published record I was able to find – to see topophilia with a slighty different, more specific, connotation as ‘habitationis amor’, the love for home or dwelling, in a Latin manual of Phrenology by the Italian physician Gaspare Moro.[5]
+Scholars with an interest in the humanistic study of spatial and placial concepts likely already understand my point: here, spatiophilia is intended as the correlative expression or counterpart of ‘topophilia’, a well-known spatial term and concept since the ‘70s, when the Chinese-American geographer Yi-Fu Tuan, used it as the title of his fortunate, often-quoted book Topophilia (1974), to describe ‘the affective bond between people and place’.[4]
+The term topophilia was already used years before by Gaston Bachelard, in his Poetics of Space (1957, the first French edition), for which Tuan wrote a review in the Landscape Magazine (Autumn 1961, Volume 11, Issue 1); the same term was also used a few times by the British-American poet W. H. Auden, in his introduction to the book of poems by Sir John Betjeman: Slick but not Streamlined (1947).
+However, we can go back further to 1842 — the first published record I was able to find — to see topophilia with a slighty different, more specific, connotation as ‘habitationis amor’, the love for home or dwelling, in a Latin manual of Phrenology by the Italian physician Gaspare Moro.[5]

 Image 1: Spazio Amato (i.e., Loved Space), neon installation by the italian artist Massimo Uberti, Capalbio (GR), Italy, 2020 (Info: Hypermaremma.com).

-Spatiophilia: Photographic Report on how the concepts of space (spazio) and place (luogo) are perceived and used with communicative intent through the streets of Milano
+Spatiophilia: a photographic report on how the concepts of space (spazio) and place (luogo) are perceived and used with communicative intent in Milano’s streets

-I wasn’t able to synthesize better, in other terms than spatiophilia, the result of the report that I’m presenting in the photographic galleries below, after more than two years of surveys: I wanted to see how the concepts of space and place were perceived and used with communicative intent through the streets of Milano, my city of birth.
-Sometimes used interchangeably in the same context and with the same intent, sometimes not, there is an evident unbalance between the times the word space is used with respect to the word place.
-The bias for ‘space’ — for its frequent linguistic usage — rather than ‘place’ to describe either a specific or generic environing/environmental situations (e.g., apartment rooms, shops, offices, showrooms, classrooms, buildings, parks, flowerbeds, streets, squares, etc.) is tangible: as the 50 galleries of 300 images below show, the approximate ratio between the usage of the two words is 5 to 1.
-That is: the word ‘space’ (in Italian, spazio) used in signs, billboards, shop windows, public warnings, street banners, description of activities, hand-writings, tags, stickers, etc. is five times more frequent than the word ‘place’ (in Italian, luogo).
-This seems to be an indication that the mind of the modern man is space-biased rather than place-biased, which means that one tendency is more abstract than the other: we tend to think we are living in a domain of space, forgetting that, to begin with, the reality we live in is a concrete realm made of specific situations, places or locales.
+I couldn’t find a better way to synthesize in other terms than spatiophilia the findings of the report that I’m presenting in the photographic galleries below, after conducting surveys for over two years: I wanted to explore how the concepts of space and place were perceived and used with communicative intent in the streets of Milano, my city of birth.
+Sometimes used interchangeably, in the same context and with the same intent, sometimes not, there is a noticeable imbalance in how frequently ‘space’ is used compared to ‘place’.
+There is a clear bias towards using the word ‘space’ instead of ‘place’ to describe specific or generic environmental situations, such as apartment rooms, shops, offices, showrooms, classrooms, buildings, parks, flowerbeds, streets, squares, and so on, as evident from the 50 galleries of 300 images below, which show a 5-to-1 ratio of ‘space’ to ‘place’ usage.
+That is: the word ‘space’ (in Italian, spazio) appears five times more frequently than the word ‘place’ (luogo) in signs, billboards, shop windows, public warnings, street banners, activity descriptions, handwritten notes, tags, stickers, and so on.
+This suggests that modern humans have a space-biased mindset rather than a place-biased one, meaning that one tendency is more abstract than the other: we tend to think we inhabit a domain of space, overlooking the fact that our reality is fundamentally a concrete realm composed of specific situations, places, or locales.
 This (natural? induced?) tendency or bias that people have for space is what I mean here by spatiophilia.
-After all, in the past decades, this abstracting feeling or tendency towards our understanding and descriptions of the environments we live in has also been indirectly proved by the success of cognate conceptualizations like ‘non-places’ (Marc Augé) or ‘placelessness’ (Edward Relph), in social and political contexts, especially.
-At RSaP, I’m arguing that this spatially-biased, metaphorical and abstracting vision of reality, if not contrasted by more concrete attitudes, is the root of dangerous distortions which affect some of the most important questions of our contemporary epoch — biological, environmental, social, political, and economic questions (not to mention architectural and urban questions).
-These are questions inextricably connected to the way we think about reality — i.e., the surrounding environment — in terms of space and/or place, that is in terms of permeability/impermeability, presence/absence of limits, borders, boundaries, thresholds, or other liminal notions on which the meanings of place and space are also constructed.
-To address these questions with the most appropriate theoretical tools, we need to rethink space and place as complementary concepts, encompassing the whole of reality between concrete, material and qualitative aspects on the one side (the side of place), and abstract, ideal and quantitative aspects on the other (the side of space).
-In this way, we should avoid one aspect of reality cannibalizing the other, as it is especially evident in our contemporary epoch – ‘the epoch of space’ – where the sense of place has been buried in space or other recently discovered symbolic realms (e.g., artificial, digital, hybrid, virtual worlds).
+After all, in recent decades, the tendency to abstractly understand and describe our environments has been indirectly proven by the success of concepts like ‘non-places’ (Marc Augé) and ‘placelessness’ (Edward Relph) in social and political contexts.
+At RSaP, I argue that this spatially-biased, metaphorical, and abstract vision of reality, if not balanced by more concrete attitudes, is the root of dangerous distortions that affect crucial contemporary issues, including biological, environmental, social, political, economic, architectural, and urban questions.
+These questions are inextricably linked to how we perceive reality — i.e., the surrounding environment — in terms of space and/or place, that is in terms of permeability/impermeability, presence/absence of limits, borders, boundaries, thresholds, and other liminal notions that shape our understanding of place and space.
+To address these crucial contemporary issues with the most appropriate theoretical tools, we must rethink space and place as complementary concepts, covering the entire spectrum of reality, from concrete, material, and qualitative aspects (place) to abstract, ideal, and quantitative aspects (space).
+In this way, we should prevent one aspect of reality from cannibalizing the other, as is particularly evident in our current epoch – ‘the epoch of space’ – where our sense of place has been buried in space and other recently discovered symbolic realms, such as artificial, digital, hybrid, and virtual worlds.

-In the past decades, architectural historians and critics Kenneth Frampton and Christian Norberg-Schulz have associated this excessive bias for the environments understood as space with some of the distortions of our universal civilization, among them the loss of place.[9]
-To borrow a concept from Norberg-Schulz which perfectly adapts to the phenomenon we are describing, ‘spatiophilia’ could be seen as the sign of ‘a growing trend in this direction: the qualitative world with all its immediacy has fallen victim to quantification, which estranges us from the deeper meanings of our everyday experiences’.[10]
-Here, ‘the qualitative world with all its immediacy’ is the world immediately accessible to us and expressed by ‘concrete names’ such as – shop, school, park, square, office, beauty salon, etc. – which are all names for specific places that evoke certain activities and experiences; conversely, the ‘quantification, which estranges us from the deeper meanings of our everyday experiences’, refers to the inalienable, abstract, quantitative connotation of space because of its original meaning as a distance, measure, or extension, which are all abstract determinations.
-To put it differently, this means that place has fallen victim to space, given that – the photographic report also suggests – we tend to replace the name of specific things or places, which are bearers of qualitative, experiential values and memories, with the more abstract and neutral term space, which is intrinsically devoid of such values.
-A loss of descriptive quality, a linguistic loss, which reflects the loss of place ‘that has its origins in an inadequate understanding of the environment’ and is a cause of human alienation, Norberg-Schulz argued.[11]
-With somewhat different words but similar intent, such inadequate understanding of the environment due to the power of abstraction (i.e., the power of space), which is one important factor of human alienation, has also been described by the physicist and system thinker Fritjof Capra, in the following terms: ‘The power of abstract thinking has led us to treat the natural environment – the web of life – as if it consisted of separate parts, to be exploited by different interest groups. […] The belief that all these fragments […] are really separate has alienated us from nature and from our fellow human beings and thus has diminished us.’[12]
-Behind the power of abstract thinking, we find space: space is a divisive factor, both metaphorically and physically.
-Even according to the American novelist and poet Wendell Berry, this psychological distance from the places we are part of, which is, after all, a distance from the flesh of reality that removes any intimacy we have with it, is proved by the abstract vocabulary we use in our descriptions.
-With the same fundamental principle, but more radically than I am doing for the occasion by addressing this alienating sentiment to space, Berry calls into question the abstracting function of language (he also considers ‘environment’ a too abstract word) which is ‘incapable of giving a true description of our relation to the world’, and, therefore, he describes it as ‘academic, artificial and pretentious’,[13] concluding his attack to the bifurcating power of abstract language with exactly the same message that ‘spatiophilia’ wants to convey: ‘The real names of the environment are the names of rivers and river valleys; creeks, ridges, and mountains; towns and cities; lakes, woodlands, lanes, roads, creatures, and people.’[14]
-Only the concrete names of things can express our intimacy with the flesh of the world, not certainly their substitution with the neutral term space, which, by its very nature, signifies the distance between things.
-How can we psychologically connect or reconnect to the world we are part of and the things it is made of if the language we use in our descriptions is a sign of separation or bifurcation?
+In the past decades, architectural historians and critics Kenneth Frampton and Christian Norberg-Schulz have associated the excessive emphasis on environments understood as space with some of the distortions in our universal civilization, among them the loss of place.[9]
+To borrow a concept from Norberg-Schulz, which perfectly adapts to the phenomenon we are describing, ‘spatiophilia’ could be seen as a sign of ‘a growing trend in this direction: the qualitative world with all its immediacy has fallen victim to quantification, which estranges us from the deeper meanings of our everyday experiences’.[10]
+Here, ‘the qualitative world with all its immediacy’ refers to the world immediately accessible to us, expressed by concrete names such as shop, school, park, square, office, beauty salon, etc., which are all names for specific places that evoke certain activities and experiences.
+Conversely, the ‘quantification, which estranges us from the deeper meanings of our everyday experiences’, refers to the inalienable, abstract, quantitative connotation of space, originally meaning a distance, measure, or extension, which are all abstract and neutral determinations.
+In other words, place has been overshadowed by space, as the photographic report also implies, because we often substitute the names of specific, meaningful things or places, which hold qualitative and experiential values and memories, with the more abstract and neutral term space, which lacks these values.
+A loss of descriptive quality, a linguistic loss, which reflects the loss of place ‘that has its origins in an inadequate understanding of the environment’ and is a cause of human alienation, according to Norberg-Schulz.[11]
+With different words but similar intent, this inadequate understanding of the environment due to the power of abstraction (i.e., the power of space–we are suggesting), which is one important factor of human alienation, has also been described by the physicist and system thinker Fritjof Capra in the following terms: ‘The power of abstract thinking has led us to treat the natural environment – the web of life – as if it consisted of separate parts, to be exploited by different interest groups. […] The belief that all these fragments […] are really separate has alienated us from nature and from our fellow human beings and thus has diminished us.’[12]
+Behind the power of abstract thinking lies space, which serves as a divisive factor, both etimologically, metaphorically, and ‘physically’.
+Even according to the American novelist and poet Wendell Berry, this psychological distance from the places we are part of – a distance that removes our intimacy with the flesh of reality – is reflected in the abstract vocabulary we use in our descriptions.
+With the same fundamental principle, but more radically than I am doing here addressing this alienating sentiment to space, Berry challenges the abstracting function of language (he even considers the term ‘environment’ too abstract), which is ‘incapable of giving a true description of our relation to the world’, and, therefore, he describes it as ‘academic, artificial and pretentious’,[13] concluding his attack to the bifurcating power of abstract language with exactly the same message that ‘spatiophilia’ wants to convey: ‘The real names of the environment are the names of rivers and river valleys; creeks, ridges, and mountains; towns and cities; lakes, woodlands, lanes, roads, creatures, and people.’[14]
+Only concrete names of things can convey our intimacy with the world’s physicality, unlike the neutral term ‘space’, which inherently implies distance between things.
+How can we reconnect with the world and its components on a psychological and spiritual level if our language perpetuates bifurcation, separation and division?

-Space, as a diffused mode of environmental description, has contributed and is still contributing to reduce people’s original qualitative understanding of the environment or circumambient world – i.e., place, ultimately – to a neutral realm without any qualitative determination, such as a system of geometric coordinates or their recent evolution into sets of GPS coordinates can be.
+Space, as a widespread mode to describe the environment, has contributed to reducing people’s original understanding of their surroundings, or place, to a neutral realm without any distinct characteristics, much like a system of geometric coordinates or modern GPS coordinates.
 This is an abstract conception of the environment, where space has taken the role that, in antiquity, the ancient atomists assigned to the void.
-And no matter how hard physicists and phenomenologists have tried to convince us that space is not void and can be the conveyor of temporal and material, or even qualitative and existential characters: common people, and among common people I include practitioners, entrepreneurs and politicians, do not know much about relativity, quantum mechanics or phenomenology.
+And no matter how hard physicists and phenomenologists, especially, have tried to convince us that space is not void and can be the conveyor of temporal and material, or even qualitative and existential characters: common people, including practitioners, entrepreneurs, stakeholders, and politicians, remain unfamiliar with relativity, quantum mechanics, and phenomenology.
 If, as Confucius affirms in The Analects, ‘the beginning of wisdom is to call things by their proper name’, let’s start calling a spade a spade again.[15]
-An office an office.
-A flowerbed a flowerbed.
-A place place.
-I believe physicists, philosophers, social scientists, architects, artists and the laymen could benefit from that.
+An office, office–plain and simple.
+A flowerbed, flowerbed.
+A place, place.
+I believe physicists, philosophers, social scientists, architects, artists and laymen could all benefit from that.

 space… the most obsessing of metaphors in today’s languages